 The days of summer are longer and that might mean staying up later and doing more activities, but it can also mean more time to eat.
-What better way to burn a few burger calories and shed all that watermelon weight than by jumping in the sauna for a short session.
-With an increase in heart rate, your metabolism starts to rise prompting the body to burn more calories.
+What better way to burn off those burgers and shed all that watermelon weight than by jumping in the sauna for a short session?
+Your heart rate increases which causes your metabolism to rise, prompting your body to burn more calories.

 The intense and controlled heat of a sauna stimulates circulation within your body.
-This helps remove dead cells, relax facial tensions, improve skin elasticity, and detoxes out unhelpful bacteria.
-Ultimately leaving your skin refreshed, nourished, and glowing.
+This helps remove dead cells, relax facial tensions, improve skin elasticity, and detox out unhelpful bacteria.
+Ultimately leaving your skin refreshed, nourished, and with a youthful glow.

 Heat reduces inflammation releasing any stress, tension, or aches in the body.
 The high heat of a traditional sauna immediately relaxes every part of the body, encouraging blood circulation and any pain that is held or ignored throughout the day.